lstehlik2809/siop-2026-reflection/README.md

 # siop-2026-reflection
-The simple interactive dashboard where you can explore the SIOP 2026 sessions' topics and drill down to individual sessions by topic and topic combinations.
+A simple interactive dashboard for exploring SIOP 2026 session topics and drilling down to individual sessions by topic or topic combination.